 However, alternative career options within veterinary medicine are growing.
 You may also find yourself in corporate veterinary medicine; working within the federal government on public health initiatives, environmental improvements or the investigation of disease outbreaks; or helping military working dogs.
 Research, teaching and public policy are also career options.

 The pre-veterinary medicine curriculum at UWEC will prepare you for the Graduate Record Exam (GRE), which is a standardized exam required for admission to most veterinary schools.
 The exam consists of three sections: verbal reasoning, quantitative reasoning and analytical writing.
 It is often taken in the spring semester or summer following your junior year.

 Students interested in a career in veterinary medicine may focus on these topics during their undergraduate career:

 - Infectious disease ecology

 Learn more about pre-veterinary medicine in the UWEC course catalog.

-A few majors that would best support a career path in veterinary medicine include:
+Programs that would best support a career in veterinary medicine include:

 Multiple departments support this program.
 Learn more about them!